Daynnnnn/soketi-ui/README.md

 # Soketi UI
 A dashboard to manage your apps in Soketi.

-Not associated with the main Soketi project.
+Not affiliated with the main Soketi project.

 ## Requirements